danhper/obscene-gpt/README.md

 - `threshold` (Float): Custom confidence threshold (0.0-1.0) for determining when content is considered inappropriate.
 Default: Uses `ObsceneGpt.configuration.profanity_threshold`
 - `message` (String): Custom error message to display when validation fails.
 Default: Uses AI reasoning if available, otherwise "contains inappropriate content"
+- `ignore_errors` (Boolean): If true, the validator will not raise an error if the OpenAI API returns an error.
+Default: false

 ### Per-Attribute Options